HarutoHiroki/CryptonixX/README.md

 Tho i would be very grateful if you add a small line of credit ;)

 ### For Discord v11, won't work with v12
+#### oh and the tokens in settings.json is deprecated you nasty people that tried those out...